What Is Level of Refinement?

 Level 4: Athletic Gear/DIY Wear

 Shoes and clothing that you would wear camping in the woods, for painting the house or gardening, or for athletics fall into this last category, and stay within their own level.
 Please do not combine these with higher levels, especially if they are stained, worn, or torn!
 Level 4 is special activity wear only.
 And yes, I know this likely to make me unpopular.
 Especially with those who go to brunch directly after yoga.

-Athleisure is its own category completely, and is not just PT gear with heels!
+Athleisure is its own category completely.
+Athleisure is not PT gear with heels…

 So, now that you have a definition of Refinement Levels, how refined is your closet?
 If you were to take a count of items from each Refinement Level, what category rules?
 Does that level of refinement reflect your wardrobe needs?
 Let’s start a conversation!
 I love to hear from you…

 Many thanks to Catherine at Not Dressed as Lamb for the Link-Up!